Depths in random recursive metric spaces: Introduction

 To prove Theorem \ref{thm:main}, we make use of an observation present in many works on insertion depths in random recursive trees and their generalizations.
 For each $n$, define independent Bernoulli random variables $Y_{n,0}, Y_{n,1}, Y_{n,2}, \ldots, Y_{n, n-1}$ such that

-It was shown in \cite{DEVR:88} that the insertion depth $\Delta_n$ of the $n$'th node in a random recursive tree is distributed as the number of records in a uniform random permutation, and so has distribution $\Delta_n \sim \sum_{k=0}^{n-1} Y_{n,k}$.
+It was shown in \cite{DEVR:88} that the insertion depth $\Delta_n$ of the $n$'th vertex in a random recursive tree is distributed as the number of records in a uniform random permutation, and so has distribution $\Delta_n \sim \sum_{k=0}^{n-1} Y_{n,k}$.
 An application of Lindeberg's condition on the sum of the independent random variables $Y_{n,k}$ yields a normal limit law for $\Delta_n$.
-The observation that the depth can be written as a sum of Bernoulli random variables appears in several works, see for example \cite{CUHA:17, HAAS:17, MABR:19, SENI:19, SENI:21}.
-In this work, we show that the insertion depth for random recursive metric spaces is a sum of a product of $\Delta'_{n,k}$ and Bernoulli random variables $J_{n,k}$, this time with success probability $W_k/S_k$ (see Lemma \ref{lem:buckets}).
-However, since $S_0, S_1, S_2, \ldots $ are clearly not independent, neither are the random variables $J_{n,k}$, and so we cannot directly apply the Lindeberg-L\'evy-Feller central limit theorem (see for example \cite[Theorem 7.2.1]{GUT:13}).
-A similar situation arises when studying weighted random recursive trees, and a solution (and normal limit law) for this case was presented in \cite{MABR:19}.
-We believe a reworking of the proofs in \cite{MABR:19} to encompass random recursive metric spaces provides a proof of Theorem \ref{thm:main}.
-However, we present here a slightly different approach by approximating $J_{n,k}\Delta'_{n,k}$ with random variables that are indeed independent and whose sum does not vary too much from $\Delta_n$.
+The observation that the insertion depth can be written as a sum of Bernoulli random variables appears in several works, see for example \cite{CUHA:17, DOBR:96, DRMO:09, ESLA:22, HAAS:17, KUWA:10, LODE:22, MABR:19, SENI:19, SENI:21}.
+In this work, we show that the insertion depth for random recursive metric spaces is a sum of a product of $\Delta'_{n,k} \sim \Delta'_k$ and Bernoulli random variables $J_{n,k}$, this time with success probability $W_k/S_k$ (see Lemma \ref{lem:buckets}).
+We then approximate these sums of random variables with martingales that satisfy the conditions necessary to apply a martingale central limit theorem, specifically \cite[Corollary 3.1]{HAHE:80}.